BeyondandSharp/mattermost-plugin-link-reply/README.md

-# Mattermost Fake Reply Plugin
+# Mattermost Link Reply Plugin

-A Mattermost plugin that adds a "Fake Reply" button to the post dropdown menu.
+A Mattermost plugin that adds a "Link Reply" button to the post dropdown menu.
 When clicked, it inserts a message link and @mention into the text box without auto-sending, allowing users to edit the message before sending.

 ## Features

-- Adds a "Fake Reply" button to the post dropdown menu (the "..." menu on each post)
+- Adds a "Link Reply" button to the post dropdown menu (the "..." menu on each post)
 - Inserts `@username [message link]` into the message text box
 - Appends to existing draft if present
 - Does not auto-send - waits for user to edit and send manually